jay-tux/jayscript/README.md

 Comments (one-line), start with a ``~``.
 Comments cannot be started mid-line, only at the beginning of a line.

+### Builtin types
+JayScript provides four basic data types:
+  1) Integer (declared as int)
+  1) Character (declared as char)
+  1) Floating point number (declared as float)
+  1) String (declared as string)
+You can create your own types using the Type command.

 ### Commands
 Each command has, in the source files, its own class, which extends the Command class.
 Commands are parsed by the Statement class, which uses a ``switch-case`` loop to detect which command to call.